 The info in each article is not just my opinion.
 Instead, I’m sharing hard-won knowledge gained through being in the audiobook industry almost 20 years, listening to hundreds of audiobooks, attending continuous training and conferences, judging in the Voice Arts Awards for multiple years, voraciously reading articles, and daily discussing the topics with peers and producers in person and on-line.
-I also am reposting some excellent advice generously contributed by other industry pros.
+I also am republishing some excellent advice generously shared by other well-respected industry pros.

 You can and should do your own listening and research to be aware of best practices and changing trends in the industry.